The entire firmware of the NTPClock was written in the assembly language of the MCU; while it also saves code space, the main reason for

 I discovered this pattern totally by accident during experimentation.
 In this mode, the display scrolls anti-clockwise quickly, but slows down when

 the arcs are around the middle position, so that the one in the front can be read out.
-This is achieved by reducing ΔP from a large to a small
+This is achieved by reducing ΔP

-positive value during the Index Hole's "transit" over the IR LED.
+from a large to a small positive value during the Index Hole's "transit" over the IR LED.

 Generating the Sounds

-generate sound via a piezo buzzer, which was attached to a still available GPIO.
+to generate sound via a piezo buzzer, which was attached to a still available GPIO.

-The sound engine that toggles the buzzer's GPIO purely from firmware was meticulously worked into the inner loop of
+The sound engine that toggles the buzzer's GPIO purely from firmware was meticulously worked into the inner loop of PtDelay.
+The calculations that determine how to put the desired frequencies on the GPIO are rather complex, and were done

 The smallest unit of note duration the sound engine can play is the time it takes to draw one arc.
 This is associated with the length of the